iamsorenl/iamsorenl/README.md

 ### What's up! 🤙

-- 🎓 I'm a Natural Language Processing Graduate Student at UCSC
+- 🎓 I'm a Data & Full Stack Engineer at Gray Whale AI
-- 🐋 I’m currently building and testing AI models and tools at Gray Whale AI
+- 🐋 I’m currently building and testing AI models and tools
 - 🤝 I’m looking to make new connections
 - 📫 How to reach me: iamsorenl@gmail.com
 - 🏷️ Pronouns: he/him/his